gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 ![alt text] (https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/Figures/Test_HaSAPPy_installation.png)

-Perfect!
-Your HaSAPPy module is correctly working!
+If this is what you see, your HaSAPPy installation is working correctly!
 Have fun!!!!